SludgeVohaul/audiotools/README_flac2m4a.md

 Error handling is rather rare...

 ### Limitations
-Encoding of gapless songs results in a gap.
-It seems to be not possible with `ffmpeg` and the `libfdk_aac` AAC library (as I have not found a way to create the `iTunSMPB` tag).
+Multiple instances of a tag in a source file cannot (or I cannot?) be handled in the target MP4 container, and therefore only the first found instance is used.

 Function `logRun()` (used for logging the executed commands) will not log redirects (or pipes).